-We are re-publishing a series from last summer about five perfect gifts for children.
-The idea was inspired by a charge, presented as five perfect gifts for children, and given to a mother-to-be last summer by the wives of the Trinitas Board of Governors.
+We are republishing a summer series about five perfect gifts for children.
+The idea was inspired by a charge, presented as five perfect gifts for children, and given to a mother-to-be by the wives of past Trinitas Board of Governors.
 Their five perfect gifts line up well with many of the points Christian psychologist Keith McCurdy makes about raising “sturdy children” in this age of victim culture.
 We’ll spend the next five weeks attempting to make those connections for our readers between the five perfect gifts and McCurdy’s pointers for raising sturdy children.

 We parents are often tempted to idolize our children’s happiness.
 From the time they are born, we tolerate nothing that makes them cry—not hunger, not boredom, not loneliness.
 We react immediately to their cries with whatever remedy is necessary.
 Of course, it is our job to provide for their needs, and babies express those needs by crying; however, baby will eventually grow up.
 A baby who has never been allowed to experience a moment or two of unhappiness—probably more like inconvenience—can become an older child, then a teenager, then an adult who has no tolerance for anything that makes him unhappy or inconveniences him.
 Such a person is impossible to live with, for he acts as if he is sovereign of the world and tramples everyone around him to get what he wants.